diogro/expressionVariance-manuscript/main.md

 ## Data sets

 We use 57 publicly available human gene expression RNA-seq data sets which are derived from the publications listed in table \ref{tab1} of the [Methods](#Methods) section.
-We only use data sets from populational samples, so we exclude studies using single-cell data.
-We also excluded data sets with no associated publication and no sample-level metadata.
+We only use data sets that fulfilled the following condition: samples came from bulk RNAseq (and no single cell approaches), data sets were associated to a publication, sample-level metadata was available, and post-filtering sample size was larger than 10.
+These data sets span 13 different tissue types and post-filtering the mean sample size we used for each data set was 390, with a median of 251, and a ranged from 12 to 2931 samples.
-Several data sets were derived from two large consortiums: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures.
+Several data sets were derived from two large consortia: GTEx [@GTEx2017-xb] and TCGA [@tcga2013-gx], and we note the origin of the data sets in the figures.
 We refer to data sets and studies interchangeably, and so each tissue in GTEx is referred to as a different study.

-## Gene expression standard deviations
+## Gene expression variance

+For each study, transcriptional variance per gene was measured as the standard deviation (SD) of the distribution of gene expression values for all individuals in a particular study.
+Mean and variance are know to be correlated correlated in RNA-seq data, both due to the nature of count data and the expectation that more highly expressed genes should have more variation.
+As our focus here is on variance, we attempt to control for both of these expected drivers of transcriptional variation.
-For each study, gene expression standard deviations (SDs) were calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details).
+To achieve this, SD was calculated using a unified pipeline that normalized the mean-variance relation in read-count data, controlled for batch effects, and removed outliers (see [Methods](#Methods) for details).
+The observed range of gene expression SD across genes is variable but can be normalized so that the distributions are comparable (@fig:sd_corr D).
+This comparison reveals differences in the range of gene expression SD that can be due to any number of methodological or biological differences between the data sets.
+We avoid having to deal with these global differences in the range of variation by using only the ranking of the genes according to their gene expression SD in each study.
+Given this choice to only use rankings, global patterns of transcriptional variance were compared across studies using Spearman correlation (ρ~s~) between gene expression SD.
-Spearman correlations ($\rho_s$) between gene expression SDs reveal a broadly similar rank of gene expression variance, such that genes that are most variable in one study tend to be most variable in all studies (@fig:sd_corr A and B).
+This comparison reveals a broadly similar rank of gene expression variance as the correlations across studies are mostly positive and high (75% of correlations are between 0.45 and 0.9, @fig:sd_corr A and B), indicating that genes that are most variable in one study tend to be most variable in all studies.
-A principal coordinate analysis [@Gower1966-dk] using $|1 - \rho_s|$ as a between-study distance measure does not show clearly delineated groups, but GTEx and TCGA studies are clustered among themselves and close together (@fig:sd_corr C).
+A principal coordinate analysis [@Gower1966-dk] using |1 -- ρ~s~| as a between-study distance measure does not show clearly delineated groups, but GTEx and TCGA studies are clustered among themselves and close together (@fig:sd_corr C).
 This clustering indicates some effect of study source on the similarity between gene expression SD across studies, which we explore in detail below.

-The observed range of gene expression SD across genes is variable across studies but can be normalized so that the distributions are comparable (@fig:sd_corr D).
-Given that the correlations across studies are mostly positive and high (75% of correlations are between 0.45 and 0.9), indicating similar ordering of the genes, we seek to summarize the differences in variance across genes by using a single cross-study rank, averaging the ordering across all studies.
+To characterize what factors may explain differences in across-study similarity, we directly modeled the across-study correlations using a mixed-effect linear model designed to account for the non-independence in pairwise correlation data [@Dias2021-wk; @Dias2022-au].
+In this model (see [Methods](#Methods)), we use a random effect for individual study ID, a fixed effect for pairwise tissue congruence (whether a comparison is within the same tissue or different tissue), and a fixed effect for pairwise study source (which pair of sources among GTEx, TCGA, and miscellaneous is involved in a comparison) as predictors of the correlations (see [Methods](#Methods)).
+This model (@fig:corr_model) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (@fig:corr_model C).
+Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (@fig:corr_model C).
+While we do not have a clear explanation for this pattern, since TCGA and GTEx are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large consortia.
+Tissue also affects the similarity between gene expression SD, with studies using the same tissue being, on average, more similar (@fig:corr_model B).
+However, all these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving [bone marrow]{.smallcaps} (from GTEx) and study [srp057500]{.smallcaps} (which used platelets) are on average lower (@fig:corr_model A).
+The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in @fig:sd_corr C.

+# Gene expression rank

+The strong correlations between transcriptional variance across studies suggests that variance rank is indeed a property of the gene that can be robustly estimated.
+To estimate this gene-level rank, we devised a cross-study approach that allowed us to rank individual genes according to their degree of transcriptional variance by averaging the ordering across all studies.
-To create this rank, we used the score of each gene in the first principal component of the Spearman correlation matrix.
+We do this by calculating the score of each gene in the first principal component of the Spearman correlation matrix across-studies shown in @fig:sd_corr A, as illustrated in @fig:variance_control C.
 Ordering genes using these scores generate a ranked list of genes, with the most variable genes having the highest rank.
-We create a similar across-study rank for mean expression.
-The red and blue ticks at the bottom of @fig:sd_corr D show the positions on the SD distributions of the most ([_hbb_]{.smallcaps}) and least ([_wdr33_]{.smallcaps}) variable genes in our variance rank.
-The position of these highlighted genes in the SD distributions illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
+The position of the most and least variable genes inferred through this ranking approach in the SD distributions illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies (@fig:sd_corr D).
+In addition, to be able to account for any residual effect of mean expression on the variance and to compare the drivers of both ranks, we also created a similar across-study rank for mean expression.
-We also create a set of tissue-specific SD ranks, which use the same procedure outlined above but using only studies that were performed on the same tissue.
+To explore whether the overall ranking of genes changes according to tissue, we also create a set of tissue-specific SD ranks.
+To that end, we used the same procedure outlined above but using only studies that were performed on  the same tissue.
-This creates a series of gene ranks, one for each sampled tissue, which describes the gene expression SD rank in that particular tissue.
-Both tissue-specific and across-study ranks are available in the Supporting Information.
+Both tissue-specific and across-study ranks are available in the Supporting Information (SI data 3).

 ![Modeling the correlations between transcriptional variance across studies.
 The panels show coefficient estimates from a linear model using the among studies Spearman correlations between gene expression SDs as the response variable.
 These correlations are shown in @fig:sd_corr, panels A and B. In the linear model (see Methods for model equation), correlations are Fisher z-transformed.
 Study source and tissue are added as fixed effects.
 Coefficient estimates are shown with 50% and 95% credibility intervals.
 (A) The per-study random effect which accounts for the non-independence between the pairwise correlation values and estimates the characteristic contribution of each study to these correlations.
 For example, the lowest estimate among these parameters, which corresponds to the study [bone marrow]{.smallcaps} (from GTEx), indicates that correlations involving this study tend to be lower than the others.
 (B) and (C) Fixed effect estimates for the effects of tissue congruence and study-source effect.
 In (B) we see that correlations among studies that use the same tissue are slightly higher; and (C) correlations involving studies in the "Misc." category (non-GTEx and non-TCGA) tend to be lower, while comparisons involving GTEx and TCGA are higher.](figures/correlationModeling.png){#fig:corr_model width=550px}

-## What drives differences in gene expression variance?

-To characterize what factors may explain differences in across-study similarity, we directly modeled the across-study correlations using a mixed-effect linear model designed to account for the non-independence in pairwise correlation data [@Dias2021-wk; @Dias2022-au].
-In this model (see [Methods](#Methods)), we use a random effect for individual study ID, a fixed effect for pairwise tissue congruence (whether a comparison is within the same tissue or different tissue), and a fixed effect for pairwise study source (which pair of sources among GTEx, TCGA, and miscellaneous is involved in a comparison) as predictors of the correlations (see [Methods](#Methods)).
-This model (@fig:corr_model) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (@fig:corr_model C).
-Correlations that do not involve studies from TCGA and GTEx (marked as "Misc.") are on average lower (@fig:corr_model C).
-Since TCGA and GTEx are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large consortiums.
-Tissue also affects the similarity between gene expression SD, with studies using the same tissue being, on average, more similar (@fig:corr_model B).
-However, all these pairwise effects are mild, and the largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving [bone marrow]{.smallcaps} (from GTEx) and study [srp057500]{.smallcaps} (which used platelets) are on average lower (@fig:corr_model A).
-The only negative correlation we observe is between these two studies, which also appear further away in the PCoA plot in @fig:sd_corr C.

-## Does biological function explain variance in expression?
+## Biological function explains gene-level transcriptional variance

-As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group).
+As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in the across-study ranking (560 genes in each group).
-Starting with a Gene Ontology (GO) enrichment analysis within each group, we identify which biological processes are associated with consistently high- and low-variance genes.
-We found 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information table for a complete listing).
+A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information table for a complete listing).

-Among the 5% most variable genes we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
+Among the most variable genes we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
 Notably, we see a 7.7-fold enrichment for genes that encode secreted proteins in the top 5% most variable genes, relative to all other genes (hypergeometric test, p < 10^-3^).
+Given that the GO enrichment suggest high-variance genes are involved in responding to stimulus, we compare them to a recently generated catalog of environmentally responsive genes.
+This catalog was generated using 12 environmental exposures in 544 immortalized Lymphoblastoid Cell Line (LCL) from the 1000 Genomes Project [@Lea2021-hf].
+We find a strong enrichment of high-variance genes among environmentally responsive genes across the 8 out of the 12 environmental exposure (hypergeometric test, p < 10^-3^).
+We do not find any enrichment among the least least variable genes (SI table XX).

-Among the 5% least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, p < 10^-3^).
+Among the least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^) .
-The genes exhibiting the lowest variance (lowest 5%) are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10^-3^).
+The genes exhibiting the lowest variance are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10^-3^).
 Genes with a high pLI have been shown to be important in housekeeping functions and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (partial Spearman correlation $\rho_s$ = 0.32, p < 10^-3^), showing the opposite relationship between variance and mean expression when considering pLI.

 In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.